 Freedomland U.S.A.

 Freedomland was a theme park located in the Bronx, New York developed by C. V. Wood, sometimes referred to as Cornelius Vanderbilt Wood.
 Wood had previously worked for the Walt Disney organization and helped choose the location of Disneyland in Orange County, California.
 At some time he had a falling out with Disney and went on to develop his own amusement parks, of which Freedomland was one.
 It opened on June 19, 1960 and was relatively short lived and only lasted until 1964.
-You can get more information on Freedomland at this Wikipedia entry.
+You can get more information on Freedomland and its fascinating history at this Wikipedia entry.
 Surprisingly there are several videos of Freedomland available on YouTube.
 A few are contained in the links below, but there are more available.

 Learn more about the Ray Mohrlang Collection